leobezerra/academia/docs/index.md

 ### Communication and networking

+_You can check about my COVID-19 engagement and my communication and networking activities in Brazil [here](communication).

 **FAIRTECH by design: assessing and addressing the social impacts of artificial intelligence**

 @ Decision and Cognitive Science Research Centre - [University of Manchester](https://www.manchester.ac.uk/)